UWA-IoT-training/MLBE-IoT/README.md

 ### Day 4
 Activity: Everyone to demo their device and describe what they learned and what questions they have

-1. Putting it all together: describe/ demo 3D printing
+1. Putting it all together: describe/ demo 3D printing (talk to Mech Eng

-2. Describe next steps: minaturisation, reliability, etc.
+2. Describe next steps: PCB minaturisation, reliability, etc.(talk to EE), writing specifications

 3. Wrap up - what we learned, what we wished we'd learned, how to run the next course